Eric Harris and Dylan Klebold: Columbine High School

-Initial legal encounters
+Initial criminal activity

 On the night of January 30, 1998, Harris and Klebold broke into a locked van to steal computers and other electronic equipment.
 A short while after a Jefferson County sheriff's officer drove upon the two boys parked further down road at another park entrance and since the park area was closed by that time of night, the arresting deputy decided to further inspect them.
 The deputy announced his presence as one of the boys prepared to move the stolen goods into the trunk of the car.
 Harris shortly after admitted to theft after the deputy asked about where the equipment came from.
 They were later charged with mischief, breaking and entering, trespassing, and theft.
 They both left good impressions on juvenile officers, who offered to expunge their criminal records if they agreed to attend a diversionary program which included community service and psychiatric treatment.
 Harris was required to attend anger management classes where, again, he made a favorable impression.
 The boys' probation officer discharged them from the program a few months ahead of schedule for good behavior.
 Regarding Harris, it was remarked that he was "a very bright individual who is likely to succeed in life", while Klebold was said to be intelligent, but "needs to understand that hard work is part of fulfilling a dream."

 Several months later on April 30, Harris handed over the first version of a letter of apology he wrote to the owner of the van, which he completed the next month.
 In the letter, Harris expressed regret about his actions; however, in one of his journal entries dated April 12, he wrote: "Isn't america supposed to be the land of the free? how come, If im free, I cant deprive some fucking dumbshit from his possessions If he leaves them sitting in the front seat of his fucking van in plain sight in the middle of fucking nowhere on a fri-fucking-day night?
 Natural selection.
 Fucker should be shot. [sic]".

 Hitmen for Hire

 When an economics class had Harris make an ad for a business, he and Klebold made a video called Hitmen for Hire on December 8, 1998, which was released in February 2004.
 It depicts them as part of the Trench Coat Mafia, a clique in the school who wore black trench coats, extorting money for protecting preps from bullies.
 They were apparently not a part of the Trench Coat Mafia, but were friends with some of its members.
 They wore black trench coats on the day of the massacre, and the video seemed a kind of dress rehearsal, showing them walking the halls of the school, and shooting bullies outside with fake guns.

-Both also displayed themes of violence in their creative writing projects; of a Doom-based story written by Harris on January 17, 1999, Harris' teacher said: "Yours is a unique approach and your writing works in a gruesome way — good details and mood setting."
+Both also displayed themes of violence in their creative writing projects; of a Doom-based story written by Harris on January 17, 1999, Harris's teacher said: "Yours is a unique approach and your writing works in a gruesome way — good details and mood setting."